| 24th April

 air navigation services where an intended coverage

-suspended at European level, also by pressures from EAS,
+at European level, also by pressures from EAS, but again National

 9th June 2005